-GASB Statement No. 99, Omnibus 2022, enhances comparability in accounting and financial reporting and to improve consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB statements and (2) accounting and financial reporting for financial guarantees.
+GASB Statement No. 99, Omnibus 2022, enhances comparability in accounting and financial reporting and improves consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB statements and (2) accounting and financial reporting for financial guarantees.
 The requirements of this statement are effective as follows: (a) The requirements in paragraph 26-32 related to extension of the use of LIBOR, accounting for SNAP distributions, disclosures of nonmonetary transactions, pledges of future revenues by the pledging governments, clarification of certain provisions in Statement 34, as amended, and terminology updates related to Statement 53 and Statement 63 are effective upon issuance. (b) The requirements in paragraphs 11-25 related to leases, PPPs, and SBITAs are effective for fiscal years beginning after June 15, 2022, and all reporting periods thereafter. (c) The requirements in paragraphs 4-10 related to financial guarantees and the classification and reporting of derivative instruments within the scope of Statement 53 are effective for fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
-BAHA adopted paragraphs 26-32 in fiscal year 2022.
-The adoption of paragraphs 26-32 have no impact on BAHA's financial statements.
+BAHA adopted paragraphs 26-32 in fiscal year 2022, and paragraphs 11-25 in fiscal year 2023.
+The adoption of the above requirements has no impact on BAHA's financial statements.
 Management is currently evaluating the effect of the remaining paragraphs of this statement on BAHA's financial statements.

 GASB Statement No. 100, Accounting Changes and Error Corrections - an amendment of GASB Statement No. 62, enhances accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
 The requirements of this statement are effective for accounting changes and errors corrections made in fiscal years beginning after June 15, 2023, and all reporting periods thereafter.
-Management is currently evaluating the effect of this statement on 's BAHA statements.
+Management is currently evaluating the effect of this statement on BAHA's financial statements.